 There are formal and informal opportunities to provide feedback to the school.
 In 2020 Aspect Central Coast School conducted the AIS Perspectives Survey.
-The results of the survey will inform our future school planning.
+The results of the survey informed our future school planning, with action areas in Leadership, Teaching and Learning and Wellbeing.